daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 This section will outline the functionality of the server after the below steps are completed.
 For more detail, including other possible workflows for cloud-based learning in Economentrics, view Econometric Pedagogy and Cloud Computing: Training the Next Generation of Economists and Data Scientists.

-## Prerequisites
+## Pre-requisites

 <br>

-This guide assumes the following:

-* An up-to-date personal computer is available for use.
+To begin launching an instance, the following pre-requisites are required:

+(1) Hardware: Personal computer with internet connection.
+(2) Software:
+    a.
+SSH Clinet (BitVise recommended).
+    b.
+Stata license (contact your department's IT service).
+(3) Cloud Service:
-* A classroom was created in AWS Educate.
+    a.
+A classroom in AWS Educate.
-* Stata or the department’s IT services were contacted for the proper Stata licensing.
+    b.
+GitHub account (optional).

 [Back to Top](#econometric-pedagogy)

-## Launching an Instance via AWS <a name="lauching-an-instance-via-aws"></a>
+## AWS: Instance Launching <a name="lauching-instance"></a>

   <br>